scala/docs.scala-lang/_overviews/collections-2.13/iterators.md

     scala> it.hasNext
     res4: Boolean = false

-As you can see, after the call to `it.map`, the `it` iterator hasn't advanced to its end, but traversing the iterator resulting from the call to `res1.foreach` also traverses `it` and advances it to its end.
+As you can see, after the call to `it.map`, the `it` iterator hasn’t advanced to its end, but traversing the iterator resulting from the call to `res1.foreach` also traverses `it` and advances it to its end.

 Another example is the `dropWhile` method, which can be used to find the first elements of an iterator that has a certain property.
 For instance, to find the first word in the iterator above that has at least two characters you could write: